lifehackerhansol/Guide-3DS_docsify/docs/user-guide/ntrboot/flashing-dsi.md

+# Flashing ntrboot (DSi
 ---
-title: "Flashing ntrboot (DSi)"
----

-{% include toc title="Table of Contents" %}

 ### Required Reading

-Before proceeding, ensure you have read all of the information on [ntrboot](ntrboot)
+Before proceeding, ensure you have read all of the information on [ntrboot](ntrboot).

 This method requires temporary access to a Nintendo DSi that is compatible with your flashcart.
 This method uses the flashcart to run the ntrboot flasher `.nds` file on your DSi.
 This means that your flashcart must support launching `.nds` files on your DSi's version.
 See the flashcart table on [ntrboot](ntrboot) for more information.

-Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
+!> Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
 This is unlikely, but nevertheless only original listed flashcarts are supported.
-To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.net/))
+To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.com/)).
-{: .notice--danger}

 ### What You Need